Technofrikus/KlipperKeys/README.md

 This “keyboard” with 5 keys gets conneted directly to the GPIOs of the RasbperryPi.
 This way no MCU or anything fancy is needed.
 The case is tested on a vCore 3.1 400mm with 3030 profiles.
 Not sure about clearance on other printers.
 But electrically should also work for Vorons etc.

+For me light switching during printing is not super reliable.
+Not sure why.
+Everything else works great.

 The PCB is OpenSource and all files, including production files, can be found here:

 https://github.com/Technofrikus/KlipperKeys